The Last Rune

 The Last Rune is a series of six epic fantasy novels written by American author Mark Anthony.
-It concerns the exploits of two earthlings, tavern owner Travis Wilder and ER doctor Grace Beckett, as well as those of their allies, both throughout their homeworld of Earth and the otherworld of Eldh.
+It concerns the exploits of two earthlings, tavern owner Travis Wilder and ER doctor Grace Beckett, as well as those of their allies, both throughout their home world of Earth and the otherworld of Eldh.
 Travis soon discovers that he has a wild talent for the magic of runes, which gives him power over the material world, while Grace learns that she is a witch, with power over nature.

 Books

 The series comprises the following titles:

 Beyond the Pale

 First book of the series.
 Published in 1998.
 Travis and Grace are separately transported from Colorado to Eldh and discover their talents for magic.
 Both are soon sucked into a confrontation between good and evil unlike anything they've ever witnessed.

 The Keep of Fire

 Second book of the series.
 Published in 1999.
 After a mysterious plague emerges on Earth, Travis returns to Eldh to locate its source.
 Grace, combating the same plague using magic and medicine, stumbles upon an ancient conspiracy that could spell doom for both worlds.